Taaseen-Ali/PortendsGreatness/README.md

 - Bricks are visible at the top of the screen, and shift down as levels progress.
 - The number of hits it takesk to destroy a brick is displayed on each brick.
 - Green balls are also created along with the bricks, and give the user more balls to launch.
+- When the bricks hit the bottom of the screen, the game is over.

 ## Description

 - The board contains a set of bricks, and the bricks are placed randomly and can be adjacent to one another.
 - Balls are given to the users, and the users can aim the ball to hit bricks and break them.
 - Bricks can take multiple hits to be broken.
+Bricks have a counter on them that specify the number of hits they require to break, and each time a ball reaches the coordinates of the edge of a brick, the counter is decreased.
 - Balls can bounce off walls, but once one ball hits the floor in a specific point, that point will the the starting point for the next launch.
 - The movement of the balls are based off vector functions, which calculate their trajectory using pixels.
-- Bricks spawn from the top as levels progress, and the number of hits it takes to  break each brick increases as well.
+- Bricks spawn from the top as levels progress, and the number of hits it takes to  break each brick increases with each shift of the bricks.
+- The launcher contains a linked list of balls, which dequeues a ball for it to be fired in the direction of the mouse coordinate specified by the user's mouse placement on the board.
+- Hitting a green ball powerup will give the user an additional ball to use for the next launch and subsequent launches.
+- When the bottom brick's coordinates equals the coordinates of the bottom screen, the game is ended an and endgame screen is displayed.

 ## Launch Instructions